 It goes without saying that if you are going to be flying with babies and toddlers, you really MUST have travel insurance.
 Most times you won’t need it but that one time you forget it will turn out to be the time you do need it.
 We went on holiday to Lanzarote one year and were grounded for an extra three days because our son came out in chicken pox.
 Thankfully our travel insurance covered most of our extra expenses.

-The following year, at the same hotel, Alex fell on our arrival day and cut his knee so badly he needed 4 stitches.
+The following year, at the same hotel, our son fell on our arrival day and cut his knee so badly he needed 4 stitches.
 A trip to the nearby hospital was needed and they asked for his EHIC card.
 I had brought it and his passport, as well as ours, so we were all sorted once we arrived.
 So, do not travel within Europe without it.

 35 Use drawstring bags for toys